=17QS Subject Rankings

 On Campus

-Social anthropology is the study of human conduct and thought.
-Societies around the world vary enormously socially, culturally and politically.
+Social Anthropology is the comparative study of human conduct and thought in social contexts.
+Societies around the world vary enormously in their social, cultural and political forms, and their individual members display an initially overwhelming diversity of ideas and behaviour.

-The study of these variations, and the common humanity that underlies them, is at the heart of social anthropology.
+The systematic study of these variations, and the common humanity that underlies them and allows us to understand them, lies at the heart of Social Anthropology.

 There are close links between social anthropology and: